Table of Contents

 - The sixth and final line is the interview (SEATED)

-5-Show as if you love to visit U.S: Your interview lasts only about for few minutes.
+Your U.S visa interview in Saudi Arabia lasts only for few minutes.
 The main thing that the officer wants to make sure is that you won’t overstay in their country and you won’t adopt illegal means of staying in the country and return within the given time.

 You should reassure them and satisfy them that you are just going for a short period and have no intentions of staying extra.
 You should have enough proof for them to show that you will return for sure.

-6-Be confident: Prepare thoroughly, this will help you stay confident.
+Prepare thoroughly for the U.S visa interview in Saudi Arabia, this will help you stay confident.
 Don’t keep nervous expressions on your face or trembling hands which might put a negative image of yours on them.

 Smile and greet them nicely.
 Look straight into the eyes of the officer while speaking and keep straight confident posture.
-Officers are trained to read your expressions and body language.
+Officers are trained to read their expressions and body language.

-8-Be polite: Be polite in answering and never argue.
+Be polite in answering and never argue during the U.S visa interview in Saudi Arabia.
 Show respect.
 Do not elaborate your answers unnecessarily as it may go against you.
 Don’t ask irrelevant questions or question them back.
 Don’t be too aggressive with the idea of wasting your fee which you paid.